adfolks/opsbrew-doc/pipeline.md

 ### Test config

-After configuring all plugin click ‘Test config’ then it shows the following pop up then click ‘Render’.
+After configuring all plugin click `Test config` then it shows the following pop up then click `Render`.

 ![adding pipeline](_assets/53pipeline.png)